Roasso Kumamoto

 Roasso Kumamoto (ロアッソ熊本, Roasso Kumamoto) is a Japanese football club based in Kumamoto, the capital city of Kumamoto Prefecture.
-The club currently plays in the J2 League, Japan's 2nd tier of professional league football.
+The club set to play in J3 League from 2026–27, Japanese third tier of professional league football after relegation from J2 League in 2025.

 Name origin

 Roasso is a portmanteau of the Italian words rosso and asso, meaning "red ace".

 History

 Early years (1969–2004)

 The club was founded as the Nippon Telegraph and Telephone Public Corporation (Den-Den Kōsha, current NTT) Kumamoto Soccer Club in 1969.
 The club was promoted to the Kyushu Soccer League in 1983.

 According to the NTT's privatization in 1985, the club was renamed as NTT Kyushu Soccer Club in 1988.
 During the NTT Kyushu era, the club won five Kyushu Soccer League titles and one All Japan Senior Football Championship.
 The club changed their name again to NTT Kumamoto Football Club in 2000.

 The club changed their name to NTT West Kumamoto Football Club in 2001 as the NTT was divided into NTT East and NTT West.
 The club was promoted to the JFL in 2000 after finishing 3rd in 24th JFL Promotion Tournament.
 The NTT relinquished the ownership of the club in 2002 and community oriented Alouette Kumamoto Football Club was born.
 Alouette is a French word meaning skylark, the bird of Kumamoto Prefecture.
 The club finished at the 17th in this season and was relegated to the Kyushu Soccer League.